An appropriate statistical approach for nonequilibrium particle production: Generic (non)extensive statistical approach

-The equivalence classes $(c,d)$ which are two exponents determining two scaling functions with two asymptotic properties, are intrinsic properties of all types of the underlying statistics.
-For instance, extensive BG and Tsallis--type nonextensive statistics assume $(c,d)=(1,1)$ and $(0,q)$, respectively \cite{Thurner2}.
-The remaining $c$--$d$ space is inhabited by various types of nonextensivity or superstatistics enabling us to reveal nonequilibrium phenomenon such as critical endpoint, correlations, fluctuations, higher--order cumulants, etc. The present script suggests that the horn of the kaon--to--pion ratio likely signals onset of nonextensive particle production and the impact of non-equilibrium phase transition \cite{Tawfik:2018sji}.
-The inability of the {\it equilibrium} thermal models in reproducing the enhancement in both particle yields, the kaons and the pions, Fig. \ref{fig:0} and Fig. \ref{fig:2}, could be interpretted due to inappropriate statistics \cite{Tawfik:2014eba,Tawfik:2010uh,Tawfik:2017bsy,NasserTawfik:2016sqs,Tawfik:2018ahq}, i.e., either extensive BG or Tsallis--type nonextensive statistics.
+The equivalence classes $(c,d)$ which are two exponents that determine two scaling functions with two asymptotic properties, are intrinsic properties of all types of underlying statistics.
+For instance, extensive BG and Tsallis-type non-extensive statistics assume $(c,d)=(1,1)$ and $(0,q)$, respectively, \cite{Thurner2}.
+The remaining $c$–$d$ space is inhabited by various types of nonextensivity or superstatistics, enabling us to reveal nonequilibrium phenomena such as critical endpoint, correlations, fluctuations, and higher-order cumulants.
+The present script suggests that the horn of the kaon-to-pion ratio likely signals the onset of non-extensive particle production and the impact of non-equilibrium phase transition \cite{Tawfik:2018sji}.
+The inability of the {\it equilibrium} thermal models to reproduce the enhancement in both the particle yields, kaons, and pions, Fig. \ref{fig:0} and Fig. \ref{fig:2}, could be interpretted due to inappropriate statistics \cite{Tawfik:2014eba,Tawfik:2010uh,Tawfik:2017bsy,NasserTawfik:2016sqs,Tawfik:2018ahq}, i.e., either extensive BG or Tsallis-type nonextensive statistics.
 From Eq. (\ref{eq1}), both the Tsallis and Boltzmann-Gibbs statistics are clear.
 Deriving $\ln Z$ of Tsallis $(0,q)$ and Boltzmann-Gibbs $(1,1)$ statistics is an unambitious exercise.